1EdTech/casa-ref/README.md

 ##### Why are the search APIs not working?

-The most common reason for this is that the engine was unable to resolve an ElasticSearch database.
-Please ensure ElasticSearch is running and that the engine settings properly reference it, and then restart the CASA engine.
+The most common reason for this is that the engine was unable to resolve an Elasticsearch database.
+Please ensure Elasticsearch is running and that the engine settings properly reference it, and then restart the CASA engine.

 ## License